Apply to Degree Programme in Fine Arts (Bachelor + Master)

 6. if you have been granted the right to undertake studies in Finland in order to pursue a university degree.

-Applicants can also be considered as eligible if the Academy deems them otherwise to have sufficient knowledge and skills for the studies acquired through other education.
+Other education: Applicants can also be considered as eligible if the Academy deems them otherwise to have sufficient knowledge and skills for the studies acquired through other education.
 In this case, the applicant will be asked to attach to the application the certificates of the education(s) in question.
+The adequacy of the background education of applicants applying under the “other education” basis is assessed on the basis of their application and the application materials.
+The applicant will not be separately notified of this assessment.

 Language proficiency requirement